Garden year: To Do’s in June

 - Tomato sprouting: With tomatoes regularly break off the side shoots and make sure that no leaves or shoots touch the ground.
 Sowing increases the fruit yield.

-- Broad beans and runner beans, peas and sweet corn can still be sown.
+- Beans, peas and sweet corn can still be sown.

 FERTILIZING: About four weeks after planting, the new plants are fertilized – for example with compost or Kokoto (100% organic organic fertilizer).